greglank/greglank.github.io/index.md

 # Projects

-Welcome to my data science portfolio!
+Welcome to my data science portfolio.
 Each project listed below contains a link to an individual project page with a more in-depth description.

 ---